 How to assess whether your dissertation topic is a good one

-Here are some important questions to ask yourself in order to assess whether you have a good dissertation topic.
+Here are some important questions to ask yourself in order to assess whether you have a good dissertation and statistical topic.
 I recommend that you go through this brief evaluation before you make a commitment to an area of inquiry.
 This exercise will reduce your stress and contribute to a topic that you will enjoy and be acceptable to your Committee.

 1. Are you genuinely interested in this topic?
 Are you willing to do the work to become an expert on topic?

-2. Do I have the expertise, skills, equipment and resources to address this topic in my research?
+2. Do I have the expertise, skills, equipment and resources to address this topic statistically in my research?

 4. Do you have an interest in a certain area or a pet area that you really enjoy exploring?